javers/javers.github.io/documentation/configuration/index.md

 The purpose of JaversRepository is simply to store JaVers commits in your database, alongside your domain data.

 JaVers comes by default with in-memory repository implementation.
-It's perfect for testing but for production environment you will need something real.
+It’s perfect for testing but for production environment you will need something real.

 First, choose proper JaversRepository implementation.